connecting the art and uniqueness of handcrafted craftsmanship with contemporary design and innovative technology

 The latest project from the Warssawa studio is inspired by the design of pre-war Warsaw.
 ‘Rybka’ is my contemporary interpretation of ‘gorseciki’ – rectangular tiles with a cut-out along the long side – which can still be seen in a few historic tenement houses in Warsaw.
 These tiles were particularly popular during the interwar period.

-Wall-mounted art installation / Warsaw by Adam Ankiewicz
+Wall-mounted art installation / Warssawa by Adam Ankiewicz

 My works include not only mobile reliefs but also large-scale site-specific installations.
 They are meticulously designed, taking into account everything from the material’s microstructure, texture, and form to maintenance requirements and the technical aspects of installation.